palaciodaniel/lambda_SWAPI/README.md

 How it works
 ------------
-By querying *SWAPI* (https://swapi.co/), a *Star Wars* API, this program can be used to answer that question.
-Simply choose two characters and the program will return the movies both of them appear.
+Simply choose two characters from the *Star Wars* universe, and the program will query *SWAPI* (https://swapi.co/), a *Star Wars* API, to return the movies in which both of them appear.

 ![Star Wars](https://images.unsplash.com/photo-1499334650700-42e4f7ffc63d?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=500&q=60)